 1. What graduate programs does Puget Sound offer?

-Puget Sound offers graduate programs in Education, Master of Arts in Teaching (M.A.T.), and Master of Education in Counseling (M.Ed.); in Occupational Therapy, Master of Science in Occupational Therapy (MSOT), and Post-Professional Doctor of Occupational Therapy (DrOT); and Physical Therapy, Doctor of Physical Therapy (DPT).
+Puget Sound offers graduate programs in Education, Master of Arts in Teaching (M.A.T.), and Master of Education in Counseling (M.Ed.); in A Master of Public Health (M.P.H.); in Occupational Therapy, Master of Science in Occupational Therapy (MSOT), and Post-Professional Doctor of Occupational Therapy (DrOT); and Physical Therapy, Doctor of Physical Therapy (DPT).

 The School of Education is dedicated to the preparation and continuing development of talented and committed educators.
 The school offers graduate programs for students planning careers in elementary or secondary school teaching (M.A.T.) or as counselors (M.Ed.).
-Puget Sound consistently places a higher percentage of its M.A.T. graduates in teaching positions than any other teacher preparation program in Washington State.
 For more information, see the School of Education link at the right.

 The primary objective of the School of Occupational Therapy and the School of Physical Therapy at Puget Sound is to assist students in attaining the knowledge, skill, and attitudes required for the practice of occupational therapy or physical therapy.

-The two-year entry level master of occupational therapy degree program leads to an MSOT.
+The two-year entry level master of occupational therapy degree program leads to an O.T.D..

 2. How many graduate students are on campus?

-About 250 graduate students divided between the three programs: education, physical therapy, and occupational therapy.
+About 250 graduate students divided between the four programs: education, public health, physical therapy, and occupational therapy.

 3. Is there housing available to graduate students?